China's ambassador to the U.S. warns of 'military conflict' over Taiwan

 He spoke of the upcoming Olympics with pride: "Beijing is ready."
 These are the second Olympic Games hosted by Beijing, with athletes and others largely living inside a secure "bubble" to protect against coronavirus infection.

-A "diplomatic boycott" of the Games by U.S. officials has added tension, though U.S. athletes will compete and only a few U.S. allies have followed suit.
+A "diplomatic boycott" of the Games by U.S. officials has added tension, though only a few U.S. allies have followed suit, and U.S. athletes will compete.
 The U.S. announced the boycott in protest of what it terms the "ongoing genocide" of Uyghurs, a mostly Muslim minority in western China.
 Qin rejected such accusations as "fabrications, lies and disinformation."

 He nonetheless asserted that some Uyghurs were terrorists.